eurolinux-enterprise-linux-sources/mysql-connector-java/src/docs/README.txt

      * Better Documentation (in progress), in doc/mm.doc/book1.html

-     * DBMD now allows null for a column name pattern (not in spec), which it changes to '%'.
+     * DBMD now permits null for a column name pattern (not in spec), which it changes to '%'.

      * DBMD now has correct types/lengths for getXXX().